MilanDonhowe/MilanDonhowe.github.io/_posts/2022-12-17-NSA_CodeBreakers_2022.md

 iteration = 0
 delta = -1 # 1 ms in 100 nanoseconds
 # Starts at 38:16
-# If we get to 37:50 it's fucked
+# If we get to 37:50 there's something wrong with this approach

 max_revert = ns_100_to_sec((timestamp+(max_iterations*delta)) - 0x01b21dd213814000)